colesanderson/weather-app/README.md

 TODO

+-   If have time add cloud % and count how many svg clouds to background

 If applicable, use this area to tell us what stretch goals you attempted.
 What went well?
 What do you wish you could have done better?
 If you didn't attempt any of the stretch goals, feel free to let us know why.

 ### Instructions to run assignment locally